MicrosoftDocs/architecture-center/docs/example-scenario/analytics/sync-mongodb-atlas-azure-synapse-analytics-content.md

 The Atlas function code triggers the Azure function that's associated with the Azure function endpoint by passing the entire `changeEvent` in the body of the request to the Azure function.

-You need to replace the `<Azure function URL endpoint>` placeholder with the actual Azure function url/ endpoint.
+You need to replace the `<Azure function URL endpoint>` placeholder with the actual Azure function URL endpoint.

     exports =  function(changeEvent) {